-THE FIDUCIARY RULES AND GUIDANCE, 2020 : ACTING WITH INTEGRITY
+THE FIDUCIARY RULES AND GUIDANCE, 20202021: ACTING WITH INTEGRITY

-The Guernsey Financial Services Commission ("the Commission"), in exercise of the powers conferred on it by sections 31A, 31B and 31C of the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 20001 ("the Law"), makes the following Rules.
+The Guernsey Financial Services Commission ("the Commission"), in exercise of the powers conferred on it by sections 31A, 31B and 31C of the The Fiduciary Rules, made in accordance with The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000[‡]2020 ("the Law"), makes the following Rules.") are set out in this document.